 Still others thought Sprague’s brother William committed the murder because the two disagreed about the family business.
 William wanted to expand the company beyond Rhode Island, while Amasa wanted to manage the business at its current size and profitability.
 Could William have hired hit men to take out his brother?

 John Gordon took the fall for the murder.

 'It is you, William...'

-One of the pieces of evidence that convicted John was a broken gun found near the body of Amasa Sprague.
-Nicholas was known to own a gun, but it couldn’t be found in his house, so it was assumed the broken gun.
+A broken gun found near the body of Amasa Sprague helped convict John Gordon.
+Nicholas was known to own a gun, but it couldn’t be found in his house.
+So investigators assumed Nicholas owned the broken gun.

 Seven years later, the Rhode Island Legislature banned capital punishment.
 In 2011, Gov. Lincoln Chafee pardoned John Gordon.